PacktPublishing/Building-Serverless-Python-Web-Services-with-Zappa/README.md

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.
+Chapter 10 does not contain any code files.

 The code will look like the following:
 ```